 Transferring within the Same Management Unit

-A formal case review is not required for cases that are transferred within the same management unit; however, the VR Manager or VR Supervisor must enter a RHW case note to verify that the transfer has been completed.
+A formal case review is not required for cases that are transferred within the same management unit; however, the VR Manager, VR Supervisor, or designee must transfer the case and enter a RHW case note to verify that the transfer has been completed.
 In units with two VR Supervisors, they should coordinate the transfer.

 The VR counselor/RA team to which the case is assigned must contact the customer in a timely manner to schedule an appointment for the customer to meet with the assigned VR counselor to resume services.